top of page

 Resources > What is a Risk Register?

 What Is a Risk Register?
-Purpose, Examples & Best Practices
+Purpose, Template & Best Practices

-A risk register is a critical tool in project and enterprise risk management (ERM) that helps organisations systematically identify, assess, and manage potential threats to objectives.
-Serving as a central location for all risk-related data, a well-maintained risk register enhances visibility, supports accountability, and enables effective mitigation strategies.
+A risk register is a foundational tool in project management and enterprise risk management (ERM), used to systematically identify, assess, and monitor risks that could threaten organizational objectives.
+By centralizing risk-related data, a risk register improves visibility, supports decision-making, and strengthens compliance efforts.

 Purpose and Benefits of a Risk Register

-At its core, a risk register provides a repository of risk information that facilitates proactive risk management.
+The primary function of a risk register is to serve as a repository of risk information that supports a standardized process for managing uncertainty.
 Key benefits include:

 Key Components of a Risk Register